-In April 2010, the FDA launched the Medical Device Home Use Initiative to support the safe use of medical devices in the home.
+In 2010, the FDA launched the Medical Device Home Use Initiative to support the safe use of medical devices in the home.
 Through FDA’s efforts, additional information and resources for manufacturers, health care professionals, home care recipients, consumers, and caregivers have been and continue to be developed to encourage the safe use of medical devices in the home.
-The major efforts in which the FDA has taken a lead role are listed below:
+The major efforts in which the FDA has taken a lead role include:

-The FDA developed this draft guidance with input from manufacturers, the health care community and other stakeholders, some of which came from a May 4, 2010 public workshop and written comments received on the draft guidance.
+The FDA developed this guidance with input from manufacturers, the health care community and other stakeholders, most of which came from a May 4, 2010 public workshop and written comments received on the draft guidance.
 Included in the guidance are steps that manufacturers can take to design and test devices for use in the home, and to develop user-friendly instructions (labeling) for home care recipients, consumers, and caregivers.
-The draft guidance is intended to improve the design and quality of home use devices to eliminate or reduce errors that occur during use.
+The guidance is intended to improve the design and quality of home use devices to reduce errors that may occur during use.
 It provides recommendations that take into account the device user, the use environment, the device itself, and its labeling.
-The FDA is interested in your comments and suggestions on the draft guidance—you can find more information in the Federal Register notice announcing its availability.

 2) Developing a labeling repository for medical devices that have been approved or cleared for home use.

 Home care recipients, consumers and caregivers need immediate and easy access to information on medical devices used in the home.
 Health care professionals also need ready access to labeling that may not always accompany a medical device.
 To help facilitate that access, the FDA initiated a labeling repository pilot, which provided manufacturers of devices labeled for home use with the opportunity to voluntarily and electronically submit their labeling to the FDA through the FDA Gateway using an existing system for drug labeling.
 We then worked with those manufacturers that participated to identify the best approach to foster the development of a labeling repository.